Aggie01/Kickstarter---Analysis-MODULE-1/README.md

-# Kickstarter-Analysis of Campaigns with the focus on Theatrical productions
+# Kickstarter-Analysis of Campaigns with the main focus on Theatrical productions
 ## Overview and Purpose:
 Louise intends on creating a play in the U.S.  For that reason, she wants to start a crowdfunding campaign.
 Her main purpose is to understand how theatrical productions performed, in the past, based on "launch date" and "monetary goals."
 ### Purpose: